tensorflow/ranking/docs/api_docs/python/tfr/keras/layers/DocumentInteractionAttention.md

 Computes the output shape of the layer.

-If the layer has not been built, this method will call `build` on the layer.
-This assumes that the layer will later be used with inputs that match the input shape provided here.
+This method will cause the layer's state to be built, if that has not happened before.
+This requires that the layer will later be used with inputs that match the input shape provided here.

 <!-- Tabular view -->
  <table class="responsive fixed orange">